Truly fantastic - an inspiring exhibition

 Oak Tree uses data obtained while circling an oak tree at different intervals and observing changes in the play of light filtering through the branches overhead.
 This experience is represented as a set of concentric circles rotating at different speeds to convey a sense of duration.

-"Music is liquid architecture; architecture is frozen music."
-Checking on precisely what he said, I discover that Goethe only coined the second phrase, and the liquid music idea is a later addition from someone else.
-And another thing, "in stone" might be a better translation of the original German than the word "frozen".
-The facts of all this are much less interesting than the richness of the concepts.
-One of the incidental pleasures of going often to Wells Cathedral and other such establishments is that music is so much in the air, as choirs and organists rehearse or a service comes to life.
+As I reflect on this piece, I am reminded again of a connection back to music - with its intervals of sound and silence, movement and stillness, presence and absence.
+This brings me further back to the oft-quoted statement of Goethe, the German poet and polymath: "Musicis liquid architecture, architecture is frozen music."
+Checking on precisely what he said, I discover that Goethe only coined the second part of the quotation.
+The liquid music idea is a later addition from someone else.
+Furthermore, "in stone" might be a better translation of the original German that the word "frozen".
+In the context of Wells, of course, "stone" is just the word.
+And music itself is so much in the air, as choir and organist rehearse of contribute to a service